TAKE A TOUR

 Taking a tour is the best way to get to know the area and get a feel for how life is now, and was in the past.
 Nothing beats local knowledge and our town offers several tours operated by good guides with years of local experience.

-You have several choices; Aaron from Nobel Tours offers a great afternoon out, taking you to a mine as well as visiting the opal fields and dog fence, concluding the day with sunset at the magnificent Breakaways.
+You have several choices; Aaron from Nobel Tours offers a great afternoon out at a reasonable price, taking you to a mine as well as visiting the opal fields and dog fence, concluding the day with The magnificent Breakaways.

 EXPLORE THE TOWN AND LEARN ABOUT OPAL